 The Bodhisatta was once a goose, the king of a flock of ninety thousand.
 The King of Varanasi once saw the Bodhisatta and his flock flying across the sky and guessed that he too was a king.
-Wanting to meet this special goose, the king took various garlands, perfumes, and lotions and set out in a procession with many musicians to find him.
+Wanting to meet this special goose, the king gathered garlands, perfumes, and lotions and set out in a procession with many musicians to find him.
 Thankful for the esteem he expressed, the Bodhisatta befriended the king, and one time even sprinkled him with water and sandalwood powder.
-The king loved him so much that he would watch the sky, hoping the Bodhisatta would come.
+The king loved him so much that he would sometimes sit and watch the sky, hoping the Bodhisatta would come that day.

-One day the two youngest geese in the Bodhisatta’s flock decided to fly a race against the sun.
+One time the two youngest geese in the Bodhisatta’s flock planned to fly a race against the sun.
 The Bodhisatta told them they would die if they tried, and he ordered them not to go.
-But the young geese were fools and insisted, so one morning before sunrise they waited on a mountain peak.
-When told about it, the Bodhisatta joined them, and at sunrise the three of them flew off.
+But the young geese were fools and wouldn’t listen.
+One morning before sunrise, they snuck off to a mountain peak, and when the sun rounded the horizon, they flew off.
+But the Bodhisatta heard about it and joined them.

-That morning, the youngest goose felt faint and the Bodhisatta put him on his back and took him home, then quickly flew back to the other.
+Not long after they set out, the youngest goose felt faint, so the Bodhisatta put him on his back and took him home, then quickly flew back to the other.
 The second young goose grew faint just before midday and was also rescued by the Bodhisatta.
 Since he had already flown with the sun for half the day, the Bodhisatta decided to finish the race, and he circled the whole globe while the sun remained in the sky.
 While flying, the Bodhisatta pondered the pointlessness of racing, so when he was done, he went off to give the king a lesson on righteousness.